ArduPilot/ardupilot_wiki/common/source/docs/common-tuning.rst

 Tuning
 ======

-With the default PID settings, Ardupilot will fly most RC vehicles safely right out of the box.
+With the default PID settings, ArduPilot will fly most RC vehicles safely right out of the box.
 To fly well, with tight navigation and reliable performance in wind, you’ll want to tune your autopilot parameters.
 The following topics shown you how.